 Lower courts are bound by Second Circuit precedent "unless it is expressly or implicitly overruled" by the Supreme Court or an en banc panel of the Second Circuit.
-Courts have interpreted this to mean that a decision of the Second Circuit is binding "'unless it has been called into question by an intervening Supreme Court decision or by one of [the Second Circuit] sitting in banc'" or "'unless and until its rationale is overruled, implicitly or expressly, by the Supreme Court, or [the Second Circuit] court in banc."
+Second Circuit is binding "unless it has been called into question by an intervening Supreme Court decision or by one of [the Second Circuit] sitting in banc" or "unless and until its rationale is overruled, implicitly or expressly, by the Supreme Court, or [the Second Circuit] court in banc." "